 I used to hate plotting.
 YES! (to some extent I still do, but shhhhh..)
 Anyway, my hate stemmed from being disorganised.
 My efforts to plot were frankly, an absolute mess.
-I couldn’t keep track of it all in my head – I shifted scenes, got confused about where scenes occurred in the book, didn’t escalate the romance soon enough or way too soon, and had things occurring in the story that hadn’t been foreshadowed.
+I couldn’t keep track of it all in my head – I shifted scenes, got confused about where scenes occurred in the book, didn’t escalate the romance soon enough or way too soon, and had things happening in the story that hadn’t been foreshadowed.
 My head spins at the thought of organising my first published novel into a story that eventually flowed seamlessly.

-It’s a toggle button in your Microsoft Word menu that, when activated, provides a separate window on the left with a list of your headings.
+It’s a toggle button in your MS Word menu that, when activated, provides a separate window on the left with a list of your headings.

 How does this help your writing?

 First, there’s no more having separate documents for each chapter (does anyone do that these days??)
 You can jump straight to your chapter or scene with one click on the left hand screen, because they’re all hyperlinked.

 - boardroom confrontation

 - return to Sydney on plane